-Vagrant is a turnkey tool for quick deployment and configuration of the virtual machine.
-As an emulator you can use VMWare or VirtualBox (we use the second option).I think that many developers face with the creation of virtual machines and know how much time this process takes.
-For this it is necessary to create a virtual machine, configure it to load with the OS installation CD, run setup and wait for its completion.
-After this you should install a specific set of development tools.
+A vagrant is a turnkey tool for quick deployment and configuration of the virtual machine.
+As an emulator, you can use VMWare or VirtualBox (we use the second option).I think that many developers face the creation of virtual machines and know how much time this process takes.
+For this, it is necessary to create a virtual machine, configure it to load with the OS installation CD, run setup and wait for its completion.
+After this, you should install a specific set of development tools.
 Moreover, this virtual machine won’t work fast enough and will use too much RAM.

-Vagrant allows to avoid large costs of deploying development environment.
+Vagrant allows avoiding large costs of deploying development environment.
 For creation a new virtual machine it is enough to run a single command if you already have a configured Vagrant profile:

 This virtual machine won’t use too much RAM because it has no User Interface, only console.